 - Exercise – even though osteoarthritis causes pain, exercise is still important to strengthen muscles.
-Try activities like water aerobics, which has less impact on your joints.
+Try activities like water aerobics, which have less impact on your joints.

-- Use hot and cold compresses – throughout the day movement of joints can cause inflammation.
+- Use hot and cold compresses – movement of joints can cause inflammation throughout the day.
 Hot and cold compresses can reduce inflammation and ease achy muscles.

 - Take medications – over the counter pain medications are generally safe when the pain becomes too much.
 Just be careful of your usage as too much can result in kidney and liver problems.

 - Use braces, splints, and physical therapy – removing the pressure or load on joints and immobilizing them can help alleviate osteoarthritis pain.
 Physical therapy can also teach you how to use the joints effectively in order to reduce pain.